horse running

 Fastest racehorse in the world

 The fastest race speed recorded for a racehorse over two furlongs is 43.97 mph (70.76 kph).
-This record was set in 2008 by Winning Brew at Penn National Race Course.
+This speed, achieved by Winning Brew at Penn National Race Course in 2008, is recognized as the world record for racehorse speed and stands as one of the most impressive speed records in horse racing.

 Check out our Youtube Short for a summary of horse speeds